-Are your dark circles under your eyes caused by iron deficiency?
+Are the dark circles under your eyes caused by iron deficiency?
+Dark circles and iron deficiency, many times go hand-in-hand.

-Without adequate iron, the body is unable to properly circulate oxygen.
+This is because without adequate iron, the body is unable to properly circulate oxygen.
 Hemoglobin the protein that transports oxygen on red blood cells breaks down when there is insufficient iron.
-This breakdown of hemoglobin causes the thin skin below your eyes to appear bruised.
+This breakdown of hemoglobin causes the thin skin below your eyes to appear bruised or create those dark circles.

 Not to worry, insufficient iron levels can be remedied by increasing ferritin to optimal levels.
 This will stop the breakdown of hemoglobin and those pesky dark circles.